-7.2 Monitoring Guidance for Social Safeguards.
+7.2 Monitoring Guidance for Social Safeguards

-The monitoring requirements associated with social safeguards are designed to ensure the requirements specified in Section 3 are being followed for communities.
+The monitoring requirements associated with social safeguards are designed to ensure the requirements specified in Section 3 are being followed for ejidos and communities.
 The schedule of monitoring varies depending on the monitoring theme.
 Table 7.2 displays the monitoring requirements and schedule for each monitoring theme.
-For private property, the social safeguards are detailed in Table 7.3.